Mission, Story & Values

 Missoula Aging Services (MAS) was established in 1982 by the Missoula County Commissioners with a modest budget of $279,000 and a staff of five.
 The organization began providing a small community lunch program called Meals on Wheels and the RSVP and Foster Grandparent (FG) volunteer programs.

 Nearly 40 years since the founding, the organization stands strong with over 50 staff members and a budget of more than $4 million.
 Through MAS programs and services, staff have over 30,000 client interactions each year.

 Missoula Aging Services provides a wide range of programs and services for older adults and those who care for them.
 Resource Center and Call Center staff help community members connect with the help they need.
-Services like Respite and Homemaking, Meals on Wheels and Veteran Directed Care empower older adults to continue living independently in their own homes.
+In-Home Support Services, Meals on Wheels, and Veteran Directed Care empower older adults to continue living independently in their own homes.
 Missoula Aging Services also recruits, trains, and deploys volunteers who serve with local schools and organizations.
 By sharing their time and talents, they make your community a better place to live.

 Missoula Aging Services promotes the independence, dignity and health of older adults, and those who care for them.

 Missoula Aging Services is the voice of older adults.
 We provide programs and services in our communities, empowering people to age with confidence and without fear.

 To make our mission and vision a reality, we practice the following:

 - In working with each other and the community, we follow our Guiding Principles and core values which are Integrity, Communication, Accountability, Respect and Safety.

 To support our mission: